HarvardOpenData/ipython-tutorial/README.md

 ![Screenshot of your terminal running `jupyter notebook`](img/terminal-screenshot.png)

 You'll see a web browser window open with a list of your files.
 Open up `Example.ipynb` and follow along.

+## Other useful stuff

+* If you'll be installing packages, be sure you make a virtual environment first.
+[Here's how to do that.](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments)
+*